 - Reviews from current or past clients

-- Demographics they typically work with (some therapists work more with children, or couples, or other group)
+- Demographics they typically work with (some therapists work more with children, couples, or other groups)

 - Educational background